attemoi/MoistureBot/README.md

   - "Moikkaaja", responds to basic Finnish greetings in messages received either in group or friend chat.
   - "AutoJoiner", automatically join group chats when invited.
+  - "GameInviteReply", automatically reply to game lobby invites with random message sequences selected from an xml file.

 All the interfaces needed for creating an addin are included in the MoistureBotLib library.